qianfeng2/30-Day-Challenge/work-at-home-challenge/Day 10.md

-11:00-12:00 writing introduction chapter(Today and tomorrow nust finish)
+11:00-12:00 writing introduction chapter(Today and tomorrow must finish)

 ## afternoon

-1. Introduction
+3:50-4:30 I finished the S1 1000 target sequences extraction, tomorrow I should try to get split and estimate the rho from a series of numbers. (try the time and submit jobs)

-2. get the distribution of emprical data (do the simulation again.)
+4:40-5:30 get the distribution of emprical data (do the simulation again.)
 UNDO!!!

 ## night
-method
+try method writing

-Task1: I finished the S1 1000 target sequences extraction, tomorrow I should try to get split and estimate the rho from a series of numbers.